Sprimag

 In other cases, personal data will not be passed on to third parties.

-The website contains so-called Cookies are used.
+So-called cookies are used on this website.
 These are data packets that are exchanged between the website server and the visitor's browser.
-When you visit the website, these are collected and stored by the respective devices used (PC, notebook, tablet, smartphone, etc.).
-Cookies cannot cause any damage to the devices used in this respect.
-In particular, they do not contain any viruses or other malware.
-Cookies are used to store information that is generated in connection with the specific end device used.
-The operator can in no way obtain direct knowledge of the identity of the visitor to the website.
+These are stored by the devices used (PC, notebook, tablet, smartphone, etc.) when you visit the website.
+In this respect, cookies cannot cause any damage to the devices used.
+In particular, they do not contain viruses or other malware.
+Information is stored in the cookies that results in each case in connection with the specific end device used.

 6.1 Google Analytics